DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ### Task: Claiming a Cisco Catalyst 9K Switch Stack

-Similar to the task for claiming a single switch, this task relies on a predefined configuration template in Cisco Catalyst Center.
+#### Similar to the task for claiming a single switch, this task relies on a predefined configuration template in Cisco Catalyst Center.
 However, in this case, the **StackSwitch** option is selected in the UI to indicate that the device being onboarded is part of a switch stack.

 ![alt text](images/Claim_siwtch_stack_9k.png)

-### Example
-#### Input (YAML)
+### Example: Input (YAML)
 ```bash
 ---
 catalyst_center_version: 2.3.7.6